bcoin-org/bcoin-org.github.io/guides-markdown/webapp.md

 [BIP44](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) which
 specifies a series of derivations and a function for each level.
-It's a standard path that many Bitcoin wallets follow, so we can let the user derive any standard address, but we should also let them change any part of the path!
+It's a standard path that many Bitcoin wallets follow, so we can let the user derive any standard address, but we should also let them change any part of the path.
 For this guide, we're going to hard-code which levels are 'hardened', but you'll see how to make that more flexible if you want.

-Let's get user input with defaults set to a standard Bitcoin BIP44 path, Account `0`, receive address (instead of change) and index `0`.
-Notice again how we call the whole chain of derivation functions any time a value is changed.
+We'll get a user-input path with defaults set to a standard Bitcoin BIP44 "purpose", Account `0`, receive address (instead of change) and index `0`.
+Notice again how we call the whole chain of derivation functions any time a value is changed with the attribute `onchange='parseMne()'`.

 ```html
 <div>